canonical/kafka-operator/docs/how-to/h-manage-message-schemas.md

 # Manage message schemas

-Follow the first steps of the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.

-## Setting up Karapace
+Message schemas in Apache Kafka define the structure and format of data exchanged between producers and consumers.
+This guide provides instructions on managing schemas in Charmed Apache Kafka using Karapace.
 Karapace is a drop-in replacement, open-source implementation of Confluent's Schema Registry, and supports the storing of schemas in a central repository, which clients can access to serialize and deserialize messages written to Apache Kafka.

+## Prerequisites

+Follow the steps of the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.
+For this guide, we will need an active Charmed Apache Kafka application, related to an active Charmed Apache ZooKeeper application.

+## Deploy and set up Karapace

 To deploy Karapace and integrate it with Apache Kafka, use the following commands: